Our Work

 Reimagining the historic Interurban Rail Corridor from Kalamazoo to Grand Rapids, this trail will close a critical gap in our statewide trail vision.
 We’re not just building a path; we’re honoring our region’s transportation heritage.

-In 2025 we participated in a Pitch Fest competition at the National Rails to Trails conference where we won a $10,000 grant to help further the project.
-In the summer of 2026 we will be conducting a route feasibility study for the trail segment in the City of Wayland and Wayland Township.
+In 2025 we participated in a Pitch Fest competition at the Rails-to-Trails Trail Nation Summit where we won a $10,000 grant to help further the project.
+A request for proposals is available HERE to conduct a route feasibility study in the City of Wayland and Wayland Township.

 Once completed, this will connect the communities from Kalamazoo to Cadillac.